 These are definitely some important points to consider.
 Additionally, Talkov Law has written various blog posts on the topic like 12 tricks to tricks to terminate a student lease and a free template for a lease termination letter.
 These are free resources for college students to help leverage against a difficult situation.
 Scott was also quoted in The Press-Enterprise article on the same topic.

 Real estate legal issues are rarely simple matters to resolve.
 Therefore, seeking an knowledgeable attorney to help you navigate through the legal landscape is ideally the best thing to do in helping you achieve the best possible outcome in your situation.
-If you or you know someone who need an experienced representation on the legal aspects a real estate issue, contact the real estate landlord-tenant dispute lawyers at Talkov Law today.

 The podcast was aired on September 11, 2020.
 It can be viewed through various links here: